Here are common questions for admins who manage Google Drive for an organization, about storage space for your users' Drive files.

 With Backup and Sync, if you don't have enough storage on your computer you can choose to sync only a subset of folders in Drive.
 See Back up & sync files with Google Drive to learn more.

-The user can still access any files already in Drive, but they'll receive a warning and won't be able to add additional files until they're under quota or have their quota increased.
+The user can still access any files already in Drive, but they won't be able to add additional files until they're under quota or have their quota increased.